 This course covers fundamental topics on the nature of contact modeling and simulation for computer graphics.
 Specifically, we provide mathematical details about formulating contact as a complementarity problem in rigid body and soft body animations.
 We briefly cover several approaches for contact generation using discrete collision detection.
 Then, we present a range of numerical techniques for solving the associated LCPs and NCPs.
 The advantages and disadvantages of each technique are further discussed in a practical manner, and best practices for implementation are discussed.
-Finally, we conclude the course with several advanced topics, such as anisotropic friction modeling and proximal operators.
-Programming examples are provided on the course website to accompany the course notes.
+Finally, we conclude the course with several advanced topics such as methods for soft body contact problems, barrier functions, and anisotropic friction modeling.
+Programming examples are provided in our appendix as well as on the course website to accompany the course notes.